Everything You Have Ever Prayed For is Just on the Other Side Of Doubt

 When Justice Becomes Optional

-In Micah’s day, religion was loud but justice was silent.
-People offered sacrifices while ignoring the cries of the poor.
-Prophets like Micah reminded Israel that God wasn’t impressed by rituals without righteousness.
+In Micah’s day, religion was noisy while justice was silent.
+People filled the temple courts, but ignored the cries of the poor.
+Sacrifice became a substitute for righteousness.
+Micah reminded them that God was not impressed by ritual without compassion.

 Theological Truth in Plain Language

 “For the Lord is righteous, he loves justice; the upright will see his face.”
-(Psalm 11:7)
+(Psalm 11:7, NLT)

-We’re not called to balance mercy and justice—we’re called to embody both.
-Justice without mercy becomes cold legalism.
-Mercy without justice becomes empty sentiment.
-But when held together in humility, they reflect the heart of God.
+We are not called to balance mercy and justice as if they oppose each other.
+We are called to live them together.
+Justice without mercy becomes rigid legalism.
+Mercy without justice becomes shallow sentiment.
+Held together, they reflect God’s heart.

 As theologian N.T.
-Wright reminds us, “God’s justice is not simply a blind weighing of scales but a passionate love for the righting of wrongs.”
-1
+Wright explains, *“God’s justice is not simply a blind weighing of scales but a passionate love for the righting of wrongs.”*¹ This passion is at the center of the biblical mandate for justice and compassion.

 Practical Moves of Faith